saurabh2mishra/scribetwin/README.md

 ## 🤝 Contributing

 Clone and Code (Vibe).
-And, ofcourse extend, add more features, write tests and do whatever else you like.
+And, ofcourse extend, add more features, write tests, better prompts and do whatever else you like.

 ---